 Research shows hemifacial microsomia treatment can help patients improve their facial appearance.
 Yet, treatment must be performed as early as possible.
 Otherwise, if HFM symptoms linger for an extended period of time, they can cause severe facial deformities.

 Why Do Patients Choose Dr. Azizzadeh for Hemifacial Microsomia Treatment?

 Dr. Azizzadeh understands the challenges associated with treating HFM.
 As such, he conducts an in-depth assessment of a patient and their HFM symptoms.
-If Dr. Azizzadeh believes a patient can benefit from HFM surgery, he does everything possible to ensure the patient can undergo a successful treatment.
+If Dr. Azizzadeh believes a patient can benefit from HFM surgery, he does everything possible to ensure that his patient can undergo a successful treatment.

-Meet with Dr. Azizzadeh to Explore Hemifacial Microsomia Treatment Options
+Meet with Dr. Azizzadeh to Explore HFM Treatment Options

 Dr. Azizzadeh offers in-person and virtual consultations to patients who are exploring HFM treatment options.
 To learn more or to schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.